wiz0u/WTelegramClient/README.md

 An invalid API request can result in a RpcException being raised, reflecting the [error code and status text](https://core.telegram.org/api/errors) of the problem.

-Beyond CallAsync, the Client class offers a few other methods to simplify the sending of files, medias or messages.
+Beyond the TL async methods, the Client class offers a few other methods to simplify the sending of files, medias or messages.

 The other configuration items that you can override include: **session_pathname, server_address, device_model, system_version, app_version, system_lang_code, lang_pack, lang_code**